Tekken Tag Tournament 2 Wii U Review

 Tekken Tag Tournament 2 Wii U 8.5

-Taking a glance at the character select screen, I was amazed at the amount of characters to choose from – with well over 50+ in all.
+Taking a glance at the character select screen, I was amazed at the number of characters to choose from – with well over 50+ in all.
 All of the downloadable characters from the Xbox 360 and PS3 versions are already included and unlocked, giving Wii U owners access to them right from the start.
-It’s safe to say that Tekken contains the most varied and outlandish characters in any fighting game – seriously, the game has a boxing kangaroo/velociraptor and a fighting panda bear and none of the other characters seem to care!
+It's safe to say that Tekken contains the most varied and outlandish characters in any fighting game – seriously, the game has a boxing kangaroo/velociraptor and a fighting panda bear, and none of the other characters seem to care!

-Relying on an arcade style of gameplay, you won’t find a dedicated story mode to fight through.
+Relying on an arcade style of gameplay, you won't find a dedicated story mode to fight through.
 After the phenomenal story mode in Mortal Kombat, I was disappointed to find that Arcade mode acts as the main single-player experience.
-The ending sequence varies depending on the character used, but not being familiar with the Tekken universe, I didn’t quite understand the meaning behind most of them.
-One of the female fighters or I thought was a female fighter turned out to be a robot capable of removing her own head in order to fit inside a photo booth in Japan.
-If this makes sense to you, please let me know what I’m missing.
+The ending sequence varies depending on the character used, but not being familiar with the Tekken universe, I didn't quite understand the meaning behind most of them.
+One of the female fighters, or I thought was a female fighter, turned out to be a robot capable of removing her own head in order to fit inside a photo booth in Japan.
+If this makes sense to you, please let me know what I'm missing.

-If you are new to the series, make sure to check out the Fight Lab, which will teach you the basics of the game and more importantly the timing that is required for pulling off successful combos.
+If you are new to the series, make sure to check out the Fight Lab, which will teach you the basics of the game and, more importantly, the timing that is required for pulling off successful combos.
 Some of the later challenges are more frustrating than helpful, which should be your cue to quit the Fight Lab.

 With Tekken 6, Namco really stepped up the presentation of the series, and Tekken Tag 2 is no exception.
 Utilizing the groundwork from Tekken 6, the impressive engine with dynamic resolution scaling keeps the game relatively smooth through all the action.
 Every bell and whistle featured in the previous releases of the game are represented on the Wii U version without a hint of decreased texture quality or added frame drops.